destaMo/Scrum-Notes/content/web_development/skills/Framework and language/elixir/advanced.md

 **Person who successfully completed requirement for given block can:**

 - Comprehend, design and deliver a full range of functionalities with no need for consultation (yet intuitively knows, when to ask for second opinion)
-- Demonstrate debuggins skills for a full range of problems within application, also by investigating the framework code
+- Demonstrate debugging skills for a full range of problems within application, also by investigating the framework code
 - Identify all framework capabilities and best-practices
 - Name, explain, choose and apply a wide range of software desing patterns to solve particular problems
 - Demonstrate strong skills in TDD/BDD